In Trump’s shadow, Congress-at-home eyes reboot during virus

 “It’s the ability to be an equal branch of government,” said Rep. Katie Porter, a freshman Democrat from California.

 Divisions are fierce, but so too is the sense of what is being lost.
 Every day lawmakers shelter at home, their public role is being visibly diminished.
-While they’re approving record sums of virus aid, their ceding authority to oversee the effort and tackle next steps.
+While they are approving record sums of virus aid, they are ceding authority to oversee the effort and tackle next steps.

 It’s an imbalance of power for all to see: President Donald Trump’s daily public briefings without a robust response from Capitol Hill, though there have been discussions within the White House about changing the format of the briefings to curtail his role.